Homer Montgomery, Ph.D.

 A long-term project conducted along the margin of the Gulf of Mexico is producing a detailed record of major storm events.
 Sediment cores taken mostly in bay sediments adjacent barrier islands reveal hurricane events that are far older than the first recorded hurricane in Texas which was in 1527.

 Dr. Montgomery is a member of the research team at the Indian Creek archaeology site in Antigua.
 Under the direction of Dr. Reg Murphy, the project will continue for several years.
 Montgomery’s specific interest is to assess climatic shifts and catastrophic events such as hurricanes that coordinate with ancient population changes.
 The data record is found in sediment cores.

-The Lajitas resort in Lajitas, Texas will fund the construction of an accredited museum to house fossils from the Big Bend of Texas.
-Dr. Montgomery is a member of the advisory team.
+The Lajitas Resort in Lajitas, Texas will build an accredited museum to house fossils from the Big Bend of Texas.
+Dr. Montgomery is an advisor concerned with educational components.